Miss International Myanmar

 Miss International Myanmar or previously known as Miss Myanmar International is an annual national beauty pageant that selects Myanmar's representative to the annual Miss International contest.

-The reigning Miss International Myanmar is Kendra Erika.
+The reigning Miss International Myanmar is Nan Inzali.

 History

 Began in 2012, Myanmar has participated for the first time since 1961 in an international beauty pageant, with Nang Khin Zay Yar being the representative at the Miss International 2012 competition.